testit-tms/api-client-golang/docs/AutoTestModel.md

 `func (o *AutoTestModel) UnsetLastTestResultOutcome()`

 UnsetLastTestResultOutcome ensures that no value is present for LastTestResultOutcome, not even an explicit nil
+### GetLastTestResultStatus

+`func (o *AutoTestModel) GetLastTestResultStatus() TestStatusModel`

+GetLastTestResultStatus returns the LastTestResultStatus field if non-nil, zero value otherwise.

+### GetLastTestResultStatusOk

+`func (o *AutoTestModel) GetLastTestResultStatusOk() (*TestStatusModel, bool)`

+GetLastTestResultStatusOk returns a tuple with the LastTestResultStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastTestResultStatus

+`func (o *AutoTestModel) SetLastTestResultStatus(v TestStatusModel)`

+SetLastTestResultStatus sets LastTestResultStatus field to given value.

 ### GetStabilityPercentage

 `func (o *AutoTestModel) GetStabilityPercentage() int32`